basho/rfc/open/query-buffers.md

   synchronous request, at any step in the pipeline (such as, a synchronous query without LIMIT clause and with excessively large WHERE range, or one with a LIMIT clause similarly too big);
+* queries having both an aggregation function or a GROUP BY clause, and an ORDER BY clause.
 * streaming queries having an ORDER BY clause.